-Ran from our indoor workshop in Westwell, Kent, we’ve put this one day leather working course together for anyone with an interest in leather, craft, or who simply wants to explore another avenue of bushcraft.
+Ran from a purpose built indoor workshop in Tenterden, Kent, we’ve put this one day leather working course together for anyone with an interest in leather, craft, or who simply wants to explore another avenue of bushcraft.

 You don’t need any previous experience with leather working as you will learn the core skills and techniques on the course.
 It’s a perfect introduction to making traditional leather items.